The Particle 过 (guò) in Chinese

 过 goes right after the verb, before the object: 我看过这个电影。

-The Particle 过 (guò) FAQ
+The Particle 过 (guò) Questions

 What is the difference between 过 and 了?